Individuality, Therapy for Anxiety, & Jungian Analysis

-My recent post on psychotherapy for depression stressed the key differences between a computer and the human psyche, and the need to avoid the trap of thinking that humans are healed the same way we fix machines.
+My recent post on case studies for depression stressed the key differences between a computer and the human psyche, and the need to avoid the trap of thinking that humans are healed the same way we fix machines.
 We cannot pull out a broken “module” that creates anxiety in a person and replace it.
 Anxious states often have deep roots in personality, upbringing and overall stance towards life.

 Anxiety Has a Human Meaning

 Our anxiousness connects meaningfully to our inner life and to the deep story each of tells ourselves about our lives.
 Anxious states are often tied to the real life happenings that a person has experienced.
 However, these anxious states are also tied to simply being alive as individual, mortal, vulnerable beings.